Skip to main content

 Attendance at a glance for Parents and Carers

 We would like all students to attend school for more than 98% + of the time.
 We know that high attendance and achieving academic potential are linked.
 Punctuality is also very important at the school.
-All students must arrive on time and be ready for learning with the correct equipment, For students who have not had breakfast this is available in the canteen from 8.00am – 8.15am.
+All students must arrive on time and be ready for learning with the correct equipment, for students who have not had breakfast this is available in the canteen from 8.00am – 8.15am.

 Should your child be too ill to attend the school, please contact us on the first day of absence wherever possible before 8:20am, tel no: 01942 885500 Please keep us informed daily of your child’s progress.
 If you expect your child to be absent, please send in evidence of medication prescribed by your doctor or hospital.
 The school has a right to request evidence of illness or appointments to authorise the absence.
 This can be the school medical card stamped by your G.P or an appointment card from your G.P or medical centre.
 Should we not receive medical evidence, absences will be noted as unauthorised.
 Where attendance levels are of concern and monitoring is in place, medical evidence will be required for all absences.
 Telephone calls are made to every parent/carer of a student who is absent from the school every morning.
 If we cannot make contact, a text message will be sent.
 In some cases a follow up home visit may be made by the school Attendance Officer.